Mexico lawmakers flag $30 billion Pemex loss in audit

 ($1 = 13.1680 Mexican pesos)

-Additional reporting by Miguel Angel Gutierrez, Ana Isabel Martinez and David Alire Garcia; Editing by David Gregorio, Matthew Lewis and Ed Lane
+Additional reporting by Miguel Angel Gutierrez, Ana Isabel Martinez and David Alire Garcia; Editing by David Gregorio and Matthew Lewis